dask/dask-gateway/docs/source/install-kube.rst

 unexposed options, you can use the ``gateway.extraConfig`` field.
 This takes
 either:

-- A python code-block (as a string) to append to the end of the generated ``dask_gateway_config.py`` file.
+- A single python code-block (as a string) to append to the end of the generated ``dask_gateway_config.py`` file.
-- A map of keys -> code-blocks.
+- A map of keys -> code-blocks (recommended).
 When applied in this form, code-blocks are appended in alphabetical order by key (the keys themselves are meaningless).
 This allows merging multiple ``values.yaml`` files together, as Helm can natively merge maps.

 For example, here we use ``gateway.extraConfig`` to set :data:`c.Backend.cluster_options`, exposing options for worker